yangtheng/learn-git-newsroom-style/README.md

 ## Editor in Chief

 Your responsible to review pull requests and make sure the paper stays in order.
+You should be the one that forks this repo once, and everyone else should fork from your repo to make pull requests easier.

-Don't approve any pull requets that don't merge!
+Don't approve any pull requests that don't merge!
 If something doesn't merge easily then send it back to the reporter who contributed the content and tell them to make sure they merge it with the latest copy of the paper.